Nhi4912/interview/docs/frontend/networking/README.md

 ---

-_This guide covers essential networking concepts for frontend interviews at Big Tech companies.
+_This guide covers essential networking concepts for frontend interviews at companies companies.
 Focus on understanding HTTP fundamentals, security best practices, and modern web protocols._